redjax/docker_templates/templates/monitoring_alerting/docker_alloy/README.md

-# Grafana Alloy
+# Alloy

-[Alloy](https://github.com/grafana/alloy) is a log collector, meant to replace promtail.
-It can forward logs from your systems to a centralized Loki database.
+[Alloy](https://github.com/grafana/alloy) is an OpenTelemetry collector.
+Combined with Loki, it can be a powerfull system, application, & container log collector, sending results to a backend like Loki.